jmendeth/guifi-graph/README.md

 # guifi-graph

-This is a little program that consumes guifi.net's data, and generates a portable HTML file that, when open in a browser, lets you see an interactive graph descriving the network's nodes and their links.
+This is a little program that consumes guifi.net's data, and generates a **portable HTML file** that, when opened in a browser, turns into an **interactive graph** showing the nodes, the links between them, and more info.

-The HTML is compressed and has no dependencies, so you can use it wherever you like.
+The HTML is minified and has no dependencies, so you can use it wherever you like.
+When compressed, it usually weigths around 2MB (and it contains the whole network!).

 It lets you filter the graph by zone at start.
-Then, it puts the corresponding nodes in a force-field directed graph, ending in a beautiful layout.
+Then, it puts the corresponding nodes in a **force-field directed graph**, ending in a beautiful layout.

-Please note that, although the nodes start at their physical location, this tool isn't intended to visualize the real distribution of the nodes in the terrain; use [guifi-earth][] for that.
+This tool isn't ideal to visualize the real distribution of the nodes in the terrain;
+use [guifi-earth][] for that matter

 ## Installation